When you’re on the run from cold-blooded killers, you need to know who your friends are.

-An hour after the meeting Anson found Matt at his computer, checking the progress of his test, examining the diagram, which by now had evolved into a finely detailed structure.
+An hour later Anson found Matt at his computer examining the diagram, which by now had evolved into a finely detailed structure.

-“Matt, I’m not sure you know what a shot in the arm you just gave all of us.
+“Matt, you just gave all of us a shot in the arm.
 I haven’t seen folks fired up like this in months.”

-Matt continued to study his computer screen as he rubbed one eye, then the other, with the palms of his hands.
+Matt studied his computer screen as he rubbed one eye, then the other, with the palm of his hand.

 Anson rolled his eyes.
 “Oh, brother.
 Jon is the company buzz-kill, not you.
 Is this a big deal or not?”

-Matt turned slightly in Anson’s direction, keeping his eyes on the screen for a moment before looking up at his friend.
+Matt turned slightly toward Anson, keeping his eyes on the screen for a moment before looking up at his friend.

 “It’s not connected.
 The graph is broken up into isolated subsets.
 It looks like thousands of disconnected sets.”

 “Yeah, sure.
-We all know that.
 It’s based on probabilities.
 You pick the best place to look and you take your chances.
 We’re all betting on you to find the good spots.”

 Anson’s face went slack.
-“I’m not sure what that means,” he confessed.
+“I’m not sure what that means.”

 “It means another ten-times improvement.
-It means we hit our goal—break a key in eight hours.”
+It means we hit our goal—eight hours.”
 Matt leaned forward, with his hands clasped between his knees.
 He lowered his voice, speaking with almost electric intensity.
 “It means the world of mathematics turns upside-down.”

 Anson looked into Matt’s face.
 His cheeks were dark with two days of stubble.
 His eyelids drooped.
-But as Matt’s grey eyes focused intently on Anson’s they hinted at a vision only Matt could see and few others could understand.
+But Matt’s grey eyes, focused intently on Anson’s, hinted at a vision only Matt could see and few others could understand.